ShadmanAfzal/Article404/README.md

 # Article404
-Blog and Articles about new and old schools Video-games.
+Blog and Articles about new and old school Video-games.
 Built using Django(Back-End).

 ## Tech Used
 1. Django